alirezashirazi/Yolo_Custom_Object_Detection/README.md

-Yolo Custom Object Detection For Mask Detection with 2 class:
+YoloV3 Custom Object Detection For Mask Detection with 2 class:
-1- Weare Mask
+1- Wearing Mask
-2- Not Weare Mask
+2- Not Wearing Mask